Karol Kulczycki: Episcopal ministry

 Kulczycki was appointed Bishop of Port Pirie on 1 August 2020.
-He was ordained bishop by Archbishop Adolfo Tito Yllana, Apostolic Nuncio to Australia on 29 September 2020 in Trzebinia, Poland, and was installed in St Mark's Cathedral in Port Pirie on 28 October 2020.
+He was ordained bishop by Archbishop Adolfo Tito Yllana, Apostolic Nuncio to Australia, on 29 September 2020 at the Basilica of the Sacred Heart in Trzebinia, Poland, and was installed in St Mark's Cathedral in Port Pirie on 28 October 2020.

+He had been unable to return to Australia for his episcopal ordination due to the COVID-19 pandemic.
+He returned to Australia in early October and spent two weeks in quarantine prior to his installation.

+From 2021 to 2025, he served on the board of Catholic Health Australia, as the Australian Catholic Bishops Conference's representative.